goauthentik/authentik/website/developer-docs/api/making-schema-changes.md

 ## Building the Web Client

 The web client is used by the web-interface and web-FlowExecutor to communicate with authentik.
-To build the client, run `make gen-client-web`.
+To build the client, run `make gen-client-ts`.

-Since the client is normally distributed as an npm package, running `make gen-client-web` will overwrite the locally installed client with the newly built one.
+Since the client is normally distributed as an npm package, running `make gen-client-ts` will overwrite the locally installed client with the newly built one.

 :::warning
-Running `npm i` in the `/web` folder after using `make gen-client-web` will overwrite the custom client and revert to the upstream client.
+Running `npm i` in the `/web` folder after using `make gen-client-ts` will overwrite the custom client and revert to the upstream client.
 :::